 It’s all about spontaneity on a Contiki trip, not lengthy itineraries planned down to the last second.
 There are loads of different concepts to the trips, from ‘High Energy’, which does what it says on the tin, to ‘In Depth Explorer’ if you like cultural travel, to multi-country ‘Discover’ tours which always have a wide mix of activities and destinations.
 You can camp, ski, head to festivals or cruise; whatever floats your boat, really.

 Contiki is a bit of a by-word for party tours now and it’s definitely for people who want to have fun both day and night.
 They say that 50% of their travellers are going solo and everyone expects to make friends and socialise.
 It’s not all tequila body shots, we promise, but whether you’re nearer the 18 or 35 end of the age range you’ll definitely need a lot of energy!

 In Europe you can choose from Greek Island Hopping, a Berlin to Budapest trip or even a short city break like Christmas in Amsterdam, or many more.
 Whatever you go for, you’re guaranteed a memorable time.

-You might have already guessed this from the name, but this is definitely one of the best European tour companies if you’re looking for fearless adventuring (in a supported context, of course!).
-Its brand is all about ‘real life experiences’, so expect big detours from the beaten track!
+You might have already guessed this from the name, but Intrepid Tours is definitely one of the best European tour companies if you’re looking for fearless adventuring (in a supported context, of course!).
+Its brand is all about ‘real-life experiences, so expect big detours from the beaten track!

 As most tours have a maximum of 10 participants, you’ve got a lot more chance to get close to the local culture and way of life than you would with massive groups in coaches.
 You’ll use public transport and stay at independently run accommodation, all with plenty of free time.
 Be warned: if you like things to be super-planned, steer clear!